openpotato/opencodelist/README.md

 ## Can I help?

 Yes, that would be much appreciated.
-OpenCoLi is currently a draft.
+OpenCodeList is currently a draft.
 We are open for any feedback!
 Use the Issue Tracker for asking and/or submitting a Pull Request.